-Based on the test pit excavated at the site of the water reservoir, the subsurface materials consisted of conglomerate to sandstone bedrock.
-The bedrock was completely weathered and weak, with the bedrock strength increasing with depth.
+Based on the test pit excavated at the site of the water reservoir, the subsurface materials consisted of approximately 1 foot of topsoil and 1 1/2 feet of Clayey GRAVEL with sand (GC) overlying conglomerate bedrock.
+The bedrock was weathered to slightly weathered and moderately strong to strong, with the bedrock strength increasing with depth.